 Digital Ad Spend Is Hot: Thanks to Travel

 Wow, I didn’t know when we’d ever read THAT again (especially at this time last year!)
 Talk about a sight for sore eyes.
-It’s true: in countries where cases are dropping and vaccines are being administered, consumers are planning for travel and buying products to prepare (hello, beach outfits!).
+It’s true: in countries where cases are dropping and vaccines are being administered, consumers are planning for travel using services similar to Jettly.
+On top of this, they are buying products to prepare (hello, beach outfits!).
 They’ve grown accustomed to digital channels for just about any and everything, so digital ad spend is rising to meet the ecommerce hopes, wants, and needs of consumers.

 “Ad spending is red-hot right now.
 The economy is cranking up, travel and leisure are coming back, and consumers are emerging from their pandemic cocoons.” – Henry Blodget, a co-founder of Insider (formerly Business Insider).

 Analysts at CNBC say digital advertising’s hot streak shows no signs of cooling down as travel starts to return and e-commerce spend persists.
 If the fourth quarter of 2020 was digital advertising’s “perfect storm,” then the first quarter of 2021, and perhaps the rest of the year, will be “hurricane season.”

 Campaign Tip: Spend big on your campaigns and scale to reach as far and wide as possible.

 - 22% of consumers have booked a vacation within the next three months.

 - 51% saying they’re at least somewhat likely to book a vacation within the next three months.